 Why Choose Psychology?

-The GCSE Psychology course takes you to the most fascinating of places – the human mind.
-The study of psychology, of the ways we think and feel, can give you an insight into behaviour and help you develop skills that will be useful in fields as diverse as health care, personnel management, communications, and education.
-The insights you gain through psychology study will be relevant no matter what you do, and the Psychology GCSE course is brought to life in an interesting and entertaining manner, looking at questions like why you like one person and not another, whether you can improve your memory, and how you can overcome a fear of spiders!
+The GCSE Psychology course takes you to that most fascinating of places – the human mind.
+The study of Psychology, of the ways we think and feel, can give you an insight into behaviour and help you to develop skills that will be useful in fields as diverse as personnel management, communications, health care and education.
+The insights you gain through Psychology study will be relevant, no matter what you do, and the Psychology GCSE course is brought to life in an interesting and entertaining manner, looking at questions like why you like one person and not another, whether you can improve your memory, and how you can overcome a fear of spiders!

-Psychology goes well with Sociology, English, History, Maths, Biology, and Philosophy.
+Psychology complements Sociology, English, History, Maths, Biology, and Philosophy.

-Many people go on to study Psychology at degree level and some choose to specify in one aspect of Psychology; for example, Clinical, Health or Education.
+Many people go on to study Psychology at degree level and some choose to specify in one aspect of Psychology; for example, Clinical, Health, Forensic or Education.